 Soon after he was introduced to the music of the Beatles, he began to write songs and to understand that there was a craft to it.
 As a piano player he was devouring the music of great songwriters like Carol King and Billy Joel among others and was patterning his own songs after theirs.
 Raymy now passes along his love of song craft to his students at Antelope Valley College where he teaches songwriting.

-After receiving his BM degree from CSUN in voice and composition, Raymy soon found himself as director of sales and marketing for JVC Music and Triloka Records.
-It was during this time that he co-wrote the title track for Marc Johnson’s “Daydream” as well as executive produced Paul Hardcastle’s greatest hits album, “Cover to Cover.”
+After receiving his BM degree from CSUN in voice and composition, Raymy found himself as director of sales and marketing for JVC Music and Triloka Records.
+It was during this time that he co-wrote the title track for Marc Johnson’s “Daydream.”
+In addition he executive produced Paul Hardcastle’s greatest hits album, “Cover to Cover.”

-Raymy is perhaps best known as the lead singer of the L.A. rock quintet, Golden Ticket. which proved to be a great place to hone his songwriting chops along with fellow band mate and co-writer Andrew Morrison and to learn a great deal about performance.
-It was during this time that Raymy took the L.A. music award for “best male vocalist” and secured songwriting awards in several competitions, including the Great American and John Lennon Songwriting Contests.
+Raymy is also known as the lead singer of the L.A. rock quintet Golden Ticket, which proved to be a great place to hone his songwriting chops along with fellow band mate and co-writer Andrew Morrison and to learn a great deal about performance.
+It was during this time that Raymy took the L.A. music award for “Best Male Vocalist” and secured songwriting awards in several competitions, including the Great American and John Lennon Songwriting Contests.